 - By Alberto Abaterusso

-Disclosure: I have no positions in Abbott Laboratories.
+Disclosure: I have no positions in any stock mentioned in this article.

 Start a free 7-day trial of Premium Membership to GuruFocus.